superfly/docs/postgres/index.html.md

 fly deploy . --image flyio/postgres:<tag> --strategy=immediate
 ```

-Once the deploy process has completed, we can now transfer leadership into our new region.
+Once the deploy process has completed, we can now work to transfer leadership into our new region.
 ```cmd
 fly pg failover
 ```